 Apeel is a family of plant-derived coatings that fresh food growers, suppliers, and retailers use to keep produce fresh.
 Produce with Apeel stays fresh two to three times longer, which promotes more sustainable growing practices, better quality food, and less food waste for everyone.
-For growers, suppliers, and retailers, Apeel is the only postharvest solution that creates an optimal microclimate inside of every piece of produce, which leads to extended shelf life and transportability — without requiring refrigeration, controlled atmosphere, or preservatives.
+For growers, suppliers, and retailers, Apeel is the only postharvest solution that creates an optimal microclimate inside every piece of produce, which leads to extended shelf life and transportability — with reduced reliance on refrigeration and controlled atmosphere.

 How does Apeel keep produce fresh?

 Apeel keeps moisture inside produce and oxygen out, which dramatically slows the rate that produce spoils.
 By maintaining moisture and reducing oxidation, Apeel supports the plant’s natural abilities to protect against environmental stressors.

 How does Apeel maintain the quality of produce?